shaloo/web3-user-personas/README.md

 # web3-user-personas

-Welcome to the most comprehensive research resource on Web3 user personas.
+Welcome to Web3 user personas, a comprehensive research into Web3 denizens transitioning into Web4!

+## Overview

+This project delivers user persona templates across 15 distinct Web3 archetypes.

+It synthesizes insights from reputable surveys, industry reports, publications, and research from leading Web3 innovators.
+The study uncovers each persona’s behaviors, engagement triggers, technology preferences, mindset, motivations, and core needs.

+Use these templates to inform and validate your Web3 strategy — from product design and feature prioritization to messaging and scalable user acquisition.

+## Why Web3 Personas?

-What will help bring the next billion users to Web3?
-Is it one or more of these:
+*Want to onboard the next billion users to Web3?*

-1. Building cool Web3 technologies that Web3 wizards come up with?
+Ask yourself what will truly get us there:

+* 1. Shipping cool tech for the sake of tech?
-2. Solving real user pain points that can be appropriately and adequately addressed with Web3 solutions?
+* 2. Solving real user pain points with Web3 capabilities?

-3. Aligning Web3 teams ( builders, designers, content ) with user and product priorities.
+* 3. Aligning builders, designers, and content teams around user-first priorities?

-If your answer does not include 2. and 3. above, you'd benefit deely by digging into this analysis.
+If your answer doesn’t include **#2 and #3**, this research is your wake-up call.

-A deeper understanding of Web3 users and a cohesive product strategy is a must if you are a builder, designer or content creator in Web3.
-That requires continuously monitoring and tracking these metrics:
+Real growth requires more than just innovation.
+It takes a deep understanding of the people we’re building for — their mindset, motivations, frustrations, behavior patterns, tech comfort, and evolving expectations.

+If you’re a builder, designer, or content creator in Web3, mastering user personas isn’t optional.
+It is how you stay aligned with:

-- Who is currently using Web3 solutions powered by blockchain and cryptography?
+* Who is using blockchain-powered products and why

-- What is the big picture around Web3?
-How do users of wallets, security tools, dApps (trading, NFTs, coins, interoperability, others) perceive Web3?

-- What drives their adoption of these solutions?

-- What are the emerging Web3 and Web4 blue skies and regulation driven demands that seek technology innovations?

-This study analyzes 15 Web3 user personas using data available via published Web3 reports, Web3 trailblazers online, and solutions research.

-It highlights behaviors, engagement hooks, technology affinity, mindsets, motivations, and core needs.
-Feel free to use these templates to validate and formulate a well-rounded and informed action plan for your Web3 solution strategy, its design, messaging and target the target persona more effectively and scale onboarding.
+* Their pain points, motivations, and technical affinity
+* The fast-shifting Web3 landscape — today, next month, next quarter
+* Adoption narratives shaping developer and user perception across infra, wallets, security, trading, NFTs, coins, interoperability and beyond
+* The horizon demands that are already emerging (DeFAI, RegTech, Web4, etc.)

+*Persona insights = clarity, alignment, and faster onboarding at scale.*

+Check it out, seriously.

+*Ignore these insights and you’re building in a vacuum.*
+Visit this study before you ideate, pitch, build, design, or market your next Web3 product.
+And don’t just reference it once — stay aligned with it regularly.
+Share your unique insights and help keep these personas alive and accurate.
+See the contribution section for details.

 ## Limitations